bitwebs/bitdrive-fuse/README.md

-# hyperdrive-fuse
+# bitdrive-fuse
-A FUSE filesystem for Hyperdrive
+A FUSE filesystem for BitDrive